SonarSource/sonar-iac/README.md

 ```

 #### Ruling integration tests
-These integration tests verify that, given a set of files, when the analyzer is run on them, all the expected issues get raised in a prepared SonarQube instance.
+These integration tests ("ITS") verify that, given a set of files, when the analyzer is run on them, all the expected issues get raised in a prepared SonarQube instance.
-The expected findings are saved in `its/ruling/src/integrationTest/resources/expected`.
+The expected findings are saved in `its/ruling/src/integrationTest/resources/expected`, while the actual ones are saved in `its/ruling/build/reports/lits/actual`.
 To run the ruling ITS:
 - Make sure the project is built with the latest changes
 - Load/update the analyzed files: